OCI & Overseas Citizenship

 Registration with FRRO

 • PIO cardholders can stay in India for up to 180 days without registering with the FRRO/FRO.
-If the stay exceeds 180 days, they need to register at the nearest FRRO/FRO within 30 days
+If the stay exceeds 180 days, they must register with the nearest FRRO/FRO within 30 days.

 • OCI cardholders are not required to register with the FRRO/FRO for any stay duration